 - District of Columbia

 “Virginia Business” magazine has named Doug as one of its “Legal Elite” attorneys in Virginia, in the practice area of family law, in every year in the past decade plus, based on a statewide survey of attorneys by the magazine.
-He also has been named a “SuperLawyer” for the Washington, D.C. metropolitan and/or northern Virginia areas, by the magazines of the same name for the past decade or more; one of the one of the The Best Lawyers in America©; has been listed in Who’s Who publications for the South and Southwest, for America, for American Law, and for the World; and has been named by American Registry as one of “Americas Most Honored Lawyers - Top 1% 2022.”
+He also has been named a “SuperLawyer” for the Washington, D.C. metropolitan and/or northern Virginia areas, by the magazines of the same name for the past decade or more; an Avvo Rated Top Lawyer; one of The Best Lawyers in America©; has been listed in Who’s Who publications for the South and Southwest, for America, for American Law, and for the World; and has been named by American Registry as one of “Americas Most Honored Lawyers - Top 1%.”

 He is an AV® Preeminent™ Peer Review Rated attorney, the highest rating from Martindale-Hubbell®.
 In 2016, Doug was selected by the Fairfax Federation of Citizens Associations to receive a Certificate of Merit for his then-25 years of pro-bono legal service to the citizens of Fairfax County as legal counsel for the Arts Council of Fairfax County (today known as ArtsFairfax).
-Doug was honored by the Virginia Access to Justice Commission as a 2023 Commission Pro Bono Service Honor Roll Member for his pro bono efforts over the past years, and by Legal Services of Northern Virginia as a member of its 6.1 Pro Bono Club, for pro bono services provided.
+Doug was honored in 2023 both by the Virginia Access to Justice Commission as a Commission Pro Bono Service Honor Roll Member for his pro bono efforts over the past years, and by Legal Services of Northern Virginia as a member of its 6.1 Pro Bono Club, for pro bono services provided.

 Doug has been an active volunteer in northern Virginia.
 He has served since 1991 as volunteer legal counsel to ARTSFAIRFAX (formerly Arts Council of Fairfax County).
 He has served as a member of the boards of directors of his family’s swim and tennis club, Legal Services of Northern Virginia, Inc. (of which he served as President from 1993 through 1996), Temple Rodef Shalom, and the Central Fairfax Chamber of Commerce.
 He has served on the Site Selection Committee for Habitat for Humanity of Northern Virginia and on the Board of Directors of Communities of Faith United for Housing.